ImpulseDAO/arena-discord-bot/README.md

 3. Fill in the required fields in the `.env` file such as `DISCORD_TOKEN` and `APPLICATION_ID` (you can get these values in [Discord Developer Portal](https://discord.com/developers/applications))

 4. Install and start PostgreSQL <https://www.postgresql.org/download/linux/ubuntu/>
+5. Create user and database, fill in databse-related fields in the `.env` file

-5. Build and run the app
+6. Build and run the app

 ```sh
 npm run build